bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-24-streamlining-react-elements.md

 Imagine if `item.title === '__proto__'` for example.

-### Problem: Can’t be Differentiated from Arbitrary Objects {#problem-cant-be-differentiated-from-arbitrary-objects}
+### Problem: Can't be Differentiated from Arbitrary Objects {#problem-cant-be-differentiated-from-arbitrary-objects}

-Since these objects can have any keys with almost any value, we can’t differentiate them from a mistake.
+Since these objects can have any keys with almost any value, we can't differentiate them from a mistake.
 If you put some random object, we will try our best to traverse it and render it, instead of failing with a helpful warning.
 In fact, this is one of the few places where you can accidentally get an infinite loop in React.

 To differentiate ReactElements from one of these objects, we have to tag them with `_isReactElement`.
 This is another issue preventing us from inlining ReactElements as simple object literals.